 There is clearly no organization in this company… :/

-Another interesting phenomenon are ads published regularly by IIIT, e.g. Junior Big Data DevOps Engineer and Junior / Regular Python Developer.
+Another interesting phenomenon are ads published regularly by IIIT, e.g. Junior Big Data DevOps Engineer and Junior / Regular Python Developer (Update: The ad for Junior Big Data DevOps Engineer has also disappeared…).
 According to those ads the company gives quite decent earnings (range 5,000 – 10,000 PLN per month).
 Interestingly, after going to https://iiit.pl/#careers and selecting any advertisement and clicking “Apply”, a form containing financial expectations of the candidate appears.

 Ending employment issues in companies, it should be mentioned that some companies seek candidates allegedly for the junior position, but the candidate is required to have a year or even 2-3 years of commercial experience and be fluent in various tools and technologies.
 The proposed earnings are the same as in the junior position (the only question is whether the actual earnings have any coverage with those declared in the ads).

 It is best if the candidate is 25-30 years old, knows everything, can do everything, he has 5-10 years of commercial experience and it would be great if he agreed to work for PLN 1500-2000 net per month…For me it's a circus.
-The thing is, I'm not going to be any animal that would appear in that circus...
+The thing is, I'm not going to be an idiot that would appear in that circus...
 Click To Tweet

 Finally, it should also be mentioned that programming companies often require readiness for domestic and foreign trips.
 The thing is that the quite often recurring migraine does not allow me for such long and frequent trips outside Poland, let alone outside Europe.